Introduction

 @mcp-ui/client

-: Helper functions (likecreateUIResource
+: A Typescript package with helper functions (likecreateUIResource

 ) for server-side logic to easily constructUIResource

-Core Concept: The Interactive UI Resource Protocol
+The Interactive UI Resource Protocol

 The central piece of this SDK is the UIResource